Aniketg1998/Covid-19_Analysis/README.md

 # Covid-19_Analysis
-Performing analysis on COVID-19 data collected from multiple countries and forecasting the cases for upcoming next week
+Performing analysis using Python programming on COVID-19 dataset collected from multiple countries and forecasting the cases for upcoming next week